 Whilst the BBSRC recognises that researchers have a legitimate interest in benefiting from their data, this does not allow for prolonged periods of exclusive use.
 The BBSRC expects that release of data should be 'generally no later than the release through publication of the main findings and should be in-line with established best practice in the field'.
-Where best practice does not exist 'release within three years of generation ..is suggested as a guide'.
+Where best practice does not exist 'release within three years of generation is suggested as a guide'.
 Importantly, the BBSRC states that commercialisation of research 'does not preclude data sharing and should not unduly prevent or delay data sharing'.

-The EPSRC supports the view that 'publicly funded research data should be generally be made as widely and freely available as possible in a timely and responsible manner' and that 'research process should not be damaged by the inappropriate release of data'.
+The EPSRC supports the view that 'publicly funded research data should generally be made as widely and freely available as possible in a timely and responsible manner' and that 'research process should not be damaged by the inappropriate release of data'.
 The EPSRC's policy framework applies to all EPSRC funded projects and includes digital and non-digital data and software.
 For compliance, it monitors the availability of data supporting published findings.

 The EPSRC does not require a Data Management Plan to be submitted at time of grant application.
 It does, however recommend that you write a Data Management Plan for your own benefit when submitting an application so that you can accurately budget the time and resources you will need for data management during the project.
 This is especially important if your needs might exceed the storage that the University currently provides as standard.